DaleMargel/Web-Survey/Daybrush.md

 # Daybrush /EGJS
 Special Effects, Animations and Styling person of interest

-[Daybrush](https://daybrush.com/) is a korean developer that seems to have a nack for CSS.
+[Daybrush](https://daybrush.com/) is a Korean developer that seems to have a nack for CSS.
 Seems to be an author within the [Naver/egjs](https://github.com/naver) group - which has a ton of **AWESOME** related goodies.
 The EGJS home is [here](https://github.com/naver/egjs).

 Stars updated 2020.07.24